wtnb75/sftpovw/README.md

 1. put **localfile** to **tmpfile**
 2. rename **tmpfile** to **remotefile**

+actually rsync supports this level. so most people would use rsync for safe file transfer over ssh.

 ## safe level 4

 protect _new file_, _old file_, and _readers_